SvenWerlen/fvtt-macros/README.md

 **Use case**: as GM, you often need to know some stats from the PCs.
 Navigating through the sheets can take time and slow the game.

 **How to use**
-* Simpe execute the macro
+* Simply execute the macro (only works with system PF1!)

 ![PCs overview](img/pcs_overview.jpeg)